 The initial tag costs $15 to $30, depending on the style you choose, and includes the first year of membership in the ERP database.
 Future years are $10 and you can opt for automatic renewal — helpful if you’re off cruising when it’s time to renew.
 Shipping is just $1.49 in the US and Canada and they offer worldwide shipping.
 You can also buy one as a gift.

-You can customize the first two lines to say anything you want, although they do give recommendations on the “Build Your ID” page.
+You can customize the first two lines to say anything you want.
+They do give recommendations on the “Build Your ID” page.
 They have several choices for the “For ID Information” line, plus you can create your own text if you are in a non-English speaking country (must use the English alphabet, though).
 The phone number line has options for US toll-free, US regular (which can be called from anywhere in the world), Mexico, England, Australia, New Zealand and the Netherlands.
 The serial number and PIN on the hidden side are what enable someone to get your information — either by phone or internet.

 Your Emergency Response Profile contains all the info you might want someone to have in case of an emergency: